ddantas/latin/README.md

 # Latin charts

-This repository contains a tiny Latin verb conjugator that generates yaml files containing the conjugation of each verb and a pdf file.
+This repository contains a tiny Latin verb conjugator that generates yaml and pdf files containing respectively the conjugation of each verb and a graphical rendering.

-Contains also a tool to generate a declination chart.
+Contains also a tool to generate a noun declination chart.

 The design is strongly based on the charts by Ben Crowder, found [here](https://github.com/bccharts).